nus-isy5001-wym/IRS-MRS-2020-01-18-IS02PT-GRP6-COVID-Chatbot/README.md

 - Appendix of report: Mapped System Functionalities against knowledge, techniques and skills of modular courses: MR, RS, CGS
 - Appendix of report: Installation and User Guide
 - Appendix of report: 1-2 pages individual project report per project member, including: Individual reflection of project journey: (1) personal contribution to group project (2) what learnt is most useful for you (3) how you can apply the knowledge and skills in other situations or your workplaces
-- Appendix of report: List of Abbreviations (if applicable)
+- Appendix of report: List of Abbreviations
-- Appendix of report: References (if applicable)
+- Appendix of report: References

 ---
 ## SECTION 7 : MISCELLANEOUS